 One of the joys of military family life is trying to make a temporary house or apartment feel cozy.
 This can be more challenging when you are renting or living on base and are unable to do things like painting, updating appliances or drilingl things into a wall.
 Never fear!
-Here are 10 easy ways to make your temporary residence feel like home.
+Here are 10 easy ways to decorate your rental home to make your temporary residence feel like home.

 1. Update windows using window film

 In several of our homes we’ve had awkward windows at the front door or in the bathroom.
 While curtains are an option, oftentimes we don’t really want to purchase specialty to decorate our rental home since they likely won’t be used in the next home.

 A quick, temporary DIY fix for windows that allows light but blocks view in or adds color to the room is using Artscape window film.

 Just cut the film to the window size, spray a little soapy water, press the film on to the window with the provided squeegee and you are done!